Dandruff: Root Causes and Support Strategies

 Topical Coconut Oil on Scalp

-If you have dandruff, there are several natural topical treatments that you may try to reduce your symptoms and decrease the risk of flare-ups.
+If you have dandruff, there are several natural topical treatments you may try to reduce your symptoms and decrease the risk of flare-ups.
 One of these options is using topical coconut oil on your scalp.
 A 2007 study published in the Journal of Medicinal Food has found that coconut oil offers antimicrobial properties and may reduce fungal growth (25).
 A 2017 study published in Advanced Pharmaceutical Bulletin has found that coconut oil offers anti-fungal benefits (26).

 By reducing microbes and fungal overgrowth, coconut oil may help to reduce fungus-related dandruff.
 It may also help to reduce dry skin and inflammation.
 According to a 2021 study published in Science Reports, using topical coconut oil on the scalp for 12 weeks has helped to reduce microbes and improve skin health in participants (27)